-- Completing the work and submitting the dissertation or thesis on time; - Preparing for the viva, normally by taking part in one or more mock orals conducted by their supervisor(s); - Carrying out any required changes to the MPhil, PhD or ProfD thesis in a timely manner and in consultation with their supervisor(s).
+- Completing the work and submitting the dissertation or thesis on time. - Preparing for the viva, normally by taking part in one or more mock orals conducted by their supervisor(s). - Carrying out any required changes to the MPhil, or PhD thesis in a timely manner and in consultation with their supervisor(s).

-5.4 The detailed responsibilities of the student to their supervisors include:
+5.4 The Detailed Responsibilities of the Student to their Supervisors Include:

-- Maintaining the progress of work in accordance with the schedule agreed with the supervisor, as far as possible; - Agreeing a schedule of meetings with the supervisor, setting aside sufficient time for them and attending them promptly; - Submitting written material as required by the supervisor, in sufficient time to allow for comments and discussion; - Agreeing with the supervisor the proposed date of submission of the thesis; - Consulting their supervisor(s) before submitting any work for publication or presentation at a conference; - Acknowledging the contribution of the supervisor(s) in any publication or presentation; - Securing their supervisor's permission before accepting any offer of paid work at, for, or on behalf of the RVC during the period of research (MRes, MPhil and PhD students) and ensuring any paid work is processed through payroll, is subject to employment law and follows HR requirements, policies and guidelines; - Agreeing with the supervisor the dates of holidays which will be taken, in accordance with the RVC's guidelines or, where appropriate, those of the Funding body or employer;
+- Maintaining the progress of work in accordance with the schedule agreed with the supervisor, as far as possible. - Agreeing a schedule of meetings with the supervisor, setting aside sufficient time for them and attending them promptly. - Submitting written material as required by the supervisor, in sufficient time to allow for comments and discussion. - Agreeing with the supervisor the proposed date of submission of the thesis. - Consulting their supervisor(s) before submitting any work for publication or presentation at a conference. - Acknowledging the contribution of the supervisor(s) in any publication or presentation. - Securing their supervisor's permission before accepting any offer of paid work at, for, or on behalf of the RVC during the period of research (MRes, MPhil and PhD students) and ensuring any paid work is processed through payroll, is subject to employment law and follows HR requirements, policies and guidelines. - Agreeing with the supervisor the dates of holidays which will be taken, in accordance with the RVC's guidelines or, where appropriate, those of the Funding body or employer.

-5.5 The detailed responsibilities of the student to other/s include:
+5.5 The Detailed Responsibilities of the Student to Other/s Include:

-- Being aware of the contents of any appropriate agreement where applicable; - Familiarising themselves with, and abiding by, health and safety regulations, the RVC's Good Research Practice, the Code of Practice for Research Students, the RVC's annual progress monitoring procedures, and other relevant rules and regulations including, where appropriate, the Animals (Scientific Procedures) Act 1986; - Communicating to the research community, both orally and in writing, their findings;
+- Being aware of the contents of any appropriate agreement where applicable. - Familiarising themselves with, and abiding by, health and safety regulations, the RVC's Good Research Practice, the Code of Practice for Research Students, the RVC's annual progress monitoring procedures, and other relevant rules and regulations including, where appropriate, the Animals (Scientific Procedures) Act 1986. - Communicating to the research community, both orally and in writing, their findings.

-5.6 The detailed responsibilities of the student with regards to registration/enrolment and the Graduate School include:
+5.6 The Detailed Responsibilities of the Student with Regards to Registration/Enrolment and Student Records Include:

-- Ensuring they register/enrol with the Graduate School at commencement of their studentship, annually thereafter and on return from interruption.
+- Ensuring they register/enrol with Student Records at commencement of their studentship, annually thereafter and on return from interruption.
 Enrolment must be completed within 4 weeks of the due date.
-Failure to re-enrol could lead to withdrawal from the course. - Ensuring their current contact information, including mobile telephone number, personal email address, contact address, as well as the details of their emergency contact person is up to date on RoVer;

-• Notifying pgadmin@rvc.ac.uk of any changes of circumstance agreed using the change of registration form.
+Failure to re-enrol could lead to withdrawal from the course. - Ensuring their current contact information, including mobile telephone number, personal email address, contact address, as well as the details of their emergency contact person is up to date on RoVer; - Notifying pgadmin@rvc.ac.uk of any changes of circumstance agreed using the change of registration form.